Massage Therapy for Arthritis: Exploring the Potential Benefits

 The most common symptoms of arthritis are pain, inflammation, and stiffness.
 The two most common types of arthritis are rheumatoid arthritis and osteoarthritis.

 Rheumatoid arthritis (RA) is an inflammatory and autoimmune disease.
-It attacks your body's healthy cells, causing pain and inflammation in the affected areas and leaving you stiff, tired, and weak.
+It attacks the body's healthy cells, causing pain and inflammation in the affected areas which can cause symptoms like stiffness and fatigue.

 As you can see in the image above, inflammation from RA causes swelling, bone erosion, and the wearing away of cartilage.